-But with encouragement from Clara who shared a good intro article by Rowan Manning, Webmentions for your Static Site, I think now's the time!
+But with encouragement from C who shared a good intro article by Rowan Manning, Webmentions for your Static Site, I think now's the time!

 I have no intention of listing the hoops through which one has to jump in order to set up webmentions.
 It was painful enough to wrap my head around all the components and quirks of the standard—I'm not surprised that webmentions haven't really been picking up speed.

 This note is little more than a test of my setup: if it shows up as a reaction to Rowan's post linked above, it worked.

 At this point, this website should be set up for:

 - Web sign-in using RelMeAuth, basically it has a link with